 WHAT EXACTLY IS A TRUST?

-SHOULD MOST MIDDLE-CLASS AMERICANS HAVE A TRUST? – WHAT ARE THE ADVANTAGEOUS AND DISADVANTAGEOUS OF A TRUST?
+SHOULD MOST MIDDLE-CLASS AMERICANS HAVE A TRUST? – WHAT ARE THE ADVANTAGES AND DISADVANTAGEOUS OF A TRUST?

 WHAT IS A TESTAMENTARY TRUST?